Fordham student-athletes traded jerseys for dress shirts and cleats for high heels to cap a year of excellence on and off the playing field.

 Two players shared the top male athlete award—football punter Ben Dato and basketball forward Bryant Dunston—while hard-throwing softballer Allison Twarowski took home the top female athlete citation.

-The crowd cheered when it learned that Dato had signed a free-agent contact with the NFL’s Baltimore Ravens, but that wasn’t the biggest surprise to occur at the event.
+The crowd cheered when it learned that Dato had signed a free-agent contact with the NFL’s Baltimore Ravens, but that wasn’t the biggest surprise to occur that evening.

 That honor was reserved for Scott Kwiatkowski, assistant sports information director.
 Well-liked among students, he was recognized for outstanding dedication to Fordham athletics by an administrator, alumnus or coach.
 The award was a shock even to Kwiatkowski, who helped plan the evening.